-For us these are skills that we work on daily.
-But you are probably already working on these essential skills with your preschoolers without a lot of extra effort.
+Morning work for us includes intentionally working on fine motor skills.
+You might already be working on these essential skills with your preschoolers without a lot of extra effort.

-Even if you are not working with kids who have special needs, these pattern block mats are a great way to continue to build on these essential skills that kids will need throughout their life!
+Even kids without special needs can benefit from these pattern block pattern mats!
+They are a great way to continue to build on essential skills that kids will need throughout their lives!

-We have discovered over the last few months that visual scanning strength can be directly related to Shiloh’s ability to stay focused on an activity and seem to be a big reason why she struggles so much with things like one-to-one correspondence when counting because her eyes need to stay focused on the items.
+We have discovered over the last few months that visual scanning strength can be directly related to Shiloh’s ability to stay focused on an activity.
+It seems to be a big reason why she struggles so much with things like one-to-one correspondence when counting because her eyes need to stay focused on the items.

 We’ve been going to vision therapy for six weeks, but Shiloh hates it with a passion because it makes her eyes so tired.

-These zoo animal pattern mats are like a dose of magical medicine for us.
+These zoo animal pattern block designs are like a dose of magical medicine for us.
 It’s ‘occupational therapy’ that doesn’t create a battle of wills because she thinks they are so fun!
-And I love that she gets to work on so many of her trouble areas through play!
+And I love that she gets to work on so many of her challenging skills through play!